pottenwalder/S3App/README.md

-# S3 Image Uploadd App With Lambda
+# S3 Image Upload App With Lambda

 This application upload images to a S3 Amazon Bucket and trigger a lambda function to resized the image that was upload and get this list of image in a thumbnail